 Stuart Evans – Chair

-Stuart Evans is a Cambridge-based Entrepreneur, Board Member and Trustee, and became our Chair of Trustees in September 2017.
-Until recently he was Chair of Trustees at Arthur Rank Hospice Charity, which operates and raises funds for the adult hospice in Cambridgeshire.
-Over a decade, he helped build a terrific management team and accomplished a strategic transformation in a complex and changing environment.
-In 2015 the charity won a significant grant from the NHS for service delivery; in late 2016 it opened a new charitably-funded £12m hospice.
+Stuart is a Cambridge-based entrepreneur and became our Chair of Trustees in September 2017.
+He was previously Chair of Trustees at Arthur Rank Hospice Charity, which operates and raises funds for the adult hospice in Cambridgeshire.
+Over a the past decade, he has helped build a terrific management team and accomplished a strategic transformation in a complex and changing environment.
+In 2015, the Hospice won a significant grant from the NHS for service delivery; in late 2016, it opened a new charitably-funded £12m hospice.

 Stuart was previously a Board Member at the East of England Development Agency, which supported Economic Development in Cambridgeshire, Peterborough, Norfolk and elsewhere.
 He has been CEO at several start-ups in Cambridge & London, and now has a portfolio of charitable and commercial activities.

-Ann has been a trustee since 2010.
-Ann has a background in education both teaching and management at secondary and higher levels.
-She is currently a school governor for a school in Wisbech.
-Living in Fenland she is keen to promote the Care needs of the area.
+Ann has been a Trustee since 2010.
+Ann has a background in education in both teaching and management at secondary and higher levels.
+She is currently a school governor in Wisbech.
+Living in Fenland, she is keen to promote the care needs of the area.
+Ann’s skills include Professional Management in education and she is also a member of the Chartered Management Institute.

-Ann was a carer for both her father (physically disabled for many years) and for her mother, who had dementia for about 8 years.
+Ann was a carer for both her father, who was physically disabled for many years, and for her mother, who had dementia for about 8 years.
 Both of these experiences brought her into frequent contact with Social Services and the Health Service.
-These were learning situations and have given her a deep compassion for Carers.
+These learning situations have given her a deep compassion for Carers.

-“I have always been actively involved in the community and wanted to contribute my experience to supporting Carers Trust staff.
-I try to ensure that all those who need access to support and services have information about Carers Trust Cambridgeshire.”
+“I have always been actively involved in the community and wanted to contribute my experience to supporting staff of Carers Trust Cambridgeshire, Peterborough, Norfolk.
+I try to ensure that all those who need access to support and services have information about Carers Trust Cambridgeshire, Peterborough, Norfolk.”

 Alison Griffiths – Honorary Treasurer

-David brings considerable financial and general management skills to the Trust having spent over 35 years as a Chartered Accountant, Finance Director and CEO.
-He has worked at a senior level for a number of large and medium sized groups in both the public and private sector specialising in utilities and infrastructure.
+David brings considerable financial and general management skills to the charity having spent over 35 years as a Chartered Accountant, Finance Director for a number of large and medium sized groups in both the public and private sector specialising in utilities and infrastructure.
+These include Anglian Water, Guernsey Electricity, the Department for Transport and EEDA.
 He brings strong financial and strategic skills to the board.
-David has lived in Cambridgeshire for 30 years.

-“I became a trustee as I wanted to help Carers Trust Cambridgeshire respond to the challenges that the increasing demands for care provide.
+“I became a Trustee as I wanted to help Carers Trust Cambridgeshire, Peterborough, Norfolk respond to the challenges that the increasing demands for care create.
 This is a major issue for the UK in the 21st century.”

 Matthew joined the board of Trustees in 2016.
-Matthew is currently a Director of Sunday Times & ESTA Gold Award winning Maxine Lester Residential Lettings.
-Prior to that he spent 10 years as Operations Director for the Papworth Trust where he was responsible for service delivery by 200 staff across the Eastern region.
+Matthew is currently a Director of Sunday Times and ESTA Gold Award winning Maxine Lester Residential Lettings and Property Management.
+Prior to that, he spent 10 years as Operations Director for the Papworth Trust where he was responsible for service delivery by 200 staff across the Eastern region.
 Previously, Matthew was Managing Director of a national facilities services contractor to the health and education sector for 12 years.

-“I became a trustee as it is important to me to do what I can to help Carers Trust Cambridgeshire continue to provide their great support to those who need it.”
+“I became a Trustee as it is important to me to do what I can to help Carers Trust Cambridgeshire, Peterborough, Norfolk continue to provide their great support to those who need it.”

-Wayne joined the board of trustees for Carers Trust Cambridgeshire in 2014.
+Wayne joined the Board of Trustees for Carers Trust Cambridgeshire, Peterborough, Norfolk in 2014.
 Wayne was a carer for his terminally ill father and currently cares for his mother.
-Wayne has a background in finance and is a Chartered Accountant.
-Wayne became Company Secretary in 2015.
+Wayne is a Chartered Management Accountant ACMA/CGMA and recently completed an MBA (Financial Management) in his bid to remain up to date in the fast moving external environment, having completed his BA (Hons) Sustainable Performance Management a number of years ago.

-Christina has over 25 years’ experience at senior level across the public sector and has a wide range of corporate and specialist experience particularly at strategic level within the NHS, but also the civil service and local government.
-Christina has special interests in community development and co-production, safeguarding, and children’s and young people’s services; she is also an active volunteer with the NSPCC.
+Christina has over 25 years’ experience at senior level across the public sector and has a wide range specialist experience particularly within the NHS, but also in the civil service and local government across the East of England.
+She has held leadership roles on behalf of these organisations for improving services for children, older people, mental health and prison health across the East, but particularly in Cambridgeshire, Peterborough, Norfolk and Suffolk.
+Christina has special interests in promoting the health and wellbeing of carers, developing carer friendly communities, safeguarding and children’s and young peoples services.
+She is also an active volunteer with the NSPCC schools service.

 “I have huge respect for the wonderful carers in our community and feel passionate about using my skills and expertise to support a charity which focuses on them.”